Logo Voyage

 What is conveyed here is merely an informative guide on 2FA with the context of the English Wikivoyage and is not a policy or guideline.

 Two-factor authentication (2FA) is a security method that requires users to verify their identity through two distinct steps before accessing their Wikimedia account.
-This will make breaking into your account more difficult.
+Without it, breaking into your account is often trivial should your password be compromised, and possible anyway by trying many passwords.

-Previously before December 2025, most users did not have the means to enable 2FA and use of the feature was limited to only those with advanced permissions and template editors.
-This is now no longer the case, however, and all users can enable 2FA via Special:Preferences (see relevant intiative on mediawiki.org for more information).
+Before December 2025, most users did not have the means to enable 2FA and use of the feature was limited to only those with advanced permissions and template editors.
+This is no longer the case, and all users can now enable 2FA via Special:Preferences (see relevant initiative on mediawiki.org for more information).

 Although it is encouraged to enable 2FA to maximise account security for advanced rights holders, it is not required for most permissions, including sysop and bureaucrat.
-The sole exceptions to this are interface administrators and checkusers, who are mandated to enable 2FA as per WMF policy.
-There are other global groups and permissions (such as global sysop or steward) on Meta-Wiki that also mandate 2FA, but this does not affect English Wikivoyage.
+The only local groups that require it are interface administrators and checkusers, who are mandated to enable 2FA as per WMF policy.
+Additionally, from June 2026, bureaucrats will also need to enable 2FA.

 See also